 Valedictorian of Graduate Students, the Class of 2002 (2002) Beijing Foreign Studies University.

 Nomination for the Best Master’s Thesis of the Year (2002) Beijing Foreign Studies University.
-Department of English and Foreign Affairs.
+School of English and Foreign Affairs.

 Huawei Scholarship for Graduate Students (2000 – 2001) Beijing Foreign Studies University, top 5% of all graduate students in BFSU.